apisnetworks/apiscp-docs/docs/admin/Apache.md

 Log buffering is enabled to reduce the amount of I/O requests.
 [Buffered logs](http://httpd.apache.org/docs/current/mod/mod_log_config.html#bufferedlogs) will enqueue full records up to the in-memory limit, 4 KB.
 If a record exceeds the buffer length, the buffer is flushed prior to recording the new entry.
 Buffering may be disabled using the `apache.buffered-logs` [Scope](Scopes.md).

+### systemd integration

+mod_systemd is used to report periodic health updates to its [internal data collection](./Metrics.md) subsystem.
+Enablement implies `ExtendedStatus on`, which on a normal platform results in a ~4.5% performance reduction (roughly less than 1 microsecond per request).
+Exceptions do exist, [like EC2](https://blog.packagecloud.io/system-calls-are-much-slower-on-ec2/), if modern vDSO wrappers are restricted in a paravirtualized environment such as xen.
+While this may not be ideal if the intention is to serve over 50,000 rps on a single machine - it may be individually disabled by setting `ExtendedStatus off` in [httpd-custom.conf](Customizing.md#Apache).

 ## Tuning

 In Event MPM, a single child process can handle multiple requests concurrently.
 By default, a very conservative number of threads (20) is created per process.
 At most a child process can handle 20 concurrent connections.
 Active requests beyond this threshold spawn a new child process.